-At the same time we wish to congratulate Oleksandr Gvozdyk for becoming the new Lt.
-Heavyweight champion joining Oleksandr Uzyk and Vasily Lomachenko as reigning world champions from Ukraine, host country of our 56 annual convention.
+At the same time, we wish to congratulate Oleksandr Gvozdyk for becoming the new Lt.
+Heavyweight champion, joining Oleksandr Uzyk and Vasily Lomachenko as reigning world champions from Ukraine, the host country of our 56 annual conventions.

-The heavyweight fight between Deontay Wilder and Tyson Fury resulted in a sensational and dramatic heavyweight match and the end result could not be more just with a draw by the three scoring judges.
+The heavyweight fight between Deontay Wilder and Tyson Fury resulted in a sensational and dramatic heavyweight match, and the result could not be more just with a draw by the three scoring judges.

 All three judges are honorable members of the boxing community with unquestionable integrity and honorability.

-Wilder and Fury fought like warriors inside the ring, but at the end gave everybody a lesson of humility.
-We are extremely proud for their behavior and sportsmanship.
+Wilder and Fury fought like warriors inside the ring, but in the end, they gave everybody a lesson of humility.
+We are extremely proud of their behavior and sportsmanship.

 Wilder won, Fury win, boxing won.

-Boxing is a sport which is scored with objectivity.
-There are no goals, no runs, no baskets; it is the judges determination round by round to come up with the final score at the end of the fight.
+Boxing is a sport that is scored with objectivity.
+There are no goals, no runs, no baskets; it is the judge’s determination round by round to come up with the final score at the end of the fight.

-This fight had two knockdowns, which certainly made the difference which allowed Deontay Wilder to defend his title successfully.
+This fight had two knockdowns, which certainly made the difference that allowed Deontay Wilder to defend his title successfully.

-The WBC must recognize the California State Athletic Commission for their dedication and unquestionable leadership in boxing.
-I must praise the CSAC for working to find a neutral panel of officials with the consideration of having a fighter from the United States of America and a fighter from the United Kingdom.
+The WBC must recognize the California State Athletic Commission for its dedication and unquestionable leadership in boxing.
+I must praise the CSAC for working to find a neutral panel of officials considering having a fighter from the United States of America and a fighter from the United Kingdom.

-We must also recognize the importance of the CSAC to have instant replay available for this very important fight. even though it was not necessary the instant replay protocol was in place and ready to be used had it been necessary.
+We must also recognize the importance of the CSAC to have instant replay available for this significant fight.
+Even though it was not necessary, the instant replay protocol was in place and ready to be used had it been necessary.